Dawnliving/HLogMonitor/README.md

 # HLogMonitor
-Listen the HDFS log to check the file whether it is modified
+Listen the HDFS log to check the file whether it is modified.

+It will show the modified content in command.

+(Further function to be continued)

 ***